clho40/Mediation/mediation_adapter_mopub/README.md

 ```

-- Check [this](https://pub.dev/packages/mopub_flutter/example) link to see example dart code for mopub_flutter SDK.
+- Follow [this](https://pub.dev/packages/mopub_flutter/example) link to see example dart code for mopub_flutter SDK.
 After 'ad_unit_id' is changed  to IDs created by custom event configuration process, Huawei ads will be succesfully shown in the flutter project using Mopub mediation.

 ### Code Examples